Klhalls89/Jr-Dev-Handbook/README.md

 ## The junior developer's handbook

-Designed to help aspiring front end devlopers learn some basic concepts and terms in an easy to use flash card game.
+The junior developer's handbook is designed to help aspiring front end devlopers learn some basic concepts and terms with an easy to use flash card game.
+Impress your friends and family by know what xml stads for.
+Enjoy the handbook.

-Set Up
+## Set Up
 Clone this repo git@github.com:Klhalls89/Jr-Dev-Handbook.git

 Run npm install in your terminal